 In the years leading up to this Plan, the percentage of programs participating in HMIS had significantly increased due to a combination of enhanced regulatory requirements and an increased interest in evaluating and monitoring performance.
 As far as regulatory requirements, more programs are now required to enter data into HMIS in order to receive government funding.
-In addition, many programs are voluntarily entering data into HMIS in order to data management.
+In addition, many programs are voluntarily entering data into HMIS in order to share their data with other agencies and benefit from a common approach to data management.

 Augmenting the CES data, some Goleta-specific HMIS data is available.
-According to HMIS, the average length of time a person has been experiencing homelessness is 73 months and type of disabling condition as further detailed in the chart above.

-73% are chronically homeless.
+According to HMIS, the average length of time a person has been experiencing homelessness is 73 months and 73% are chronically homeless.
 Two veterans are among those interviewed.
 More than 43% stated that emotional, physical or sexual trauma caused their current episode of homelessness.
-In addition to trauma, many of Goleta's homeless individuals suffer from some
+In addition to trauma, many of Goleta's houseless individuals suffer from some type of disabling condition as further detailed in the chart above.